ENVY271204/Full-Adder/README.md

-# Full-Adder
+# Ripple-Carry-Adder
-Full Adder implementation in verilog with testbench
+Ripple Carry Adder implementation in verilog with testbench